infobaleen/infobaleen.github.io/docs/Platform/Menu/Manage-Data/Import-Files.md

 <details class="optional-class"><summary>Show more information</summary>

 A feed is a file that contains a list of products that often is used to advertise through Google Merchant Center.
-Often these feeds are updated with latest information which means Infobaleen can use the feed to add relevant product details to the platform, such as image link data.
+Often these feeds are updated with latest information which means Sift Lab can use the feed to add relevant product details to the platform, such as image link data.

 Feeds are most often published as a public URL in format `.xml`.
 </details>